marian-chen/marian-chen.github.io/_pages/about.md

 program with a grade of A+ at Lady Margaret Hall, [University of Oxford](https://www.ox.ac.uk/).
 During this program, I cultivated theoretical and practical expertise of foundational concepts in **generative models**, **reinforcement learning**, and **graph neural networks**.
 Specifically, however, my fields of interests revolve around combinatorial optimization problems, graph neural networks, and reinforcement learning.
+For more information about my past projects, please feel free to check out the "Research Projects" section of my CV!

+[//]: # (my [Projects]&#40;/projects/&#41; page!)

 Outside of academia, I am passionate about leveraging my skills to create positive impacts in my community, having served two